kwstewar/PromiseKit/README.markdown

 We do **not** backport fixes (mostly) to these migration-branches.

 # Support

 PromiseKit is lucky enough to have a large community behind it which is reflected in our [Gitter chat](https://gitter.im/mxcl/PromiseKit).
-If you're new to PromiseKit and are stumped or otherwise have a question that doesn't feel like an issue (and isn't answered in our [documentation](http://promisekit.org/introduction)) then our Gitter is a great place to go for help.
+If you’re new to PromiseKit and are stumped or otherwise have a question that doesn't feel like an issue (and isn't answered in our [FAQ](http://promisekit.org/FAQ)) then our Gitter is a great place to go for help.
 Of course if you're onto something that you believe is broken or could be improved then opening a new issue is still the way to go 👍.

-# Donations

-PromiseKit is hundreds of hours of work almost completely by just me: [Max Howell](https://twitter.com/mxcl).
-I thoroughly enjoyed making PromiseKit, but nevertheless if you have found it useful then your bitcoin will give me a warm fuzzy feeling from my head right down to my toes: 1JDbV5zuym3jFw4kBCc5Z758maUD8e4dKR.

 # License